|

 Is the machinery of the universe so set

-up, and from the very beginning, that it is guaranteed to produce intelligent
+up, and from the very beginning, that it is guaranteed to produce

 life at some long-distant point in its history-to-be?
 And is this

 proposition testable by the Carter prediction?
 Perhaps.
-But how should such a
+But how should

-fantastic correlation come about between big and small, between machinery and
+fantastic correlation come about between big and small, between

 life, between future and past?